scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 At this point you have made and checked out a new branch, but `git`_ does not know it should be connected to your fork on GitHub.
-You need that connection for your proposed changes to be managed by the Astropy maintainers on GitHub.
+You need that connection for your proposed changes to be managed by the Scikit-beam maintainers on GitHub.

 To connect your local branch to GitHub, you `git push`_ this new branch up to your GitHub repo with the ``--set-upstream`` option::